dzekelid/translations/_listings/sap/translate-post-openapi.md

 x-collection-name: SAP
 x-complete: 0
 info:
-  title: SAP Translation Hub Returns a list of the text types available in SAP Translation
+  title: SAP Translation Hub The '/translate' resource enables you to get translations
-    Hub.
+    of English short texts that exist in SAP Translation Hub.
-  description: In SAP products, short texts, such as those used on user interfaces
+  description: Provides translations of short texts based on a combination of existing
-    (UIs), are characterized by various text types.
-The type of a specific text is determined by the UI element that it describes.
-For example,  button texts are described by the text type ```XBUT```. <br> The text type resource returns a list of the text types that are available in SAP Translation Hub.
-You can combine the '/text type' resource with the '/suggestion' resource to narrow down the results of the suggestion resource.
+    texts and their translations that are used in SAP products and machine translation capabilities.
   contact:
     name: SAP Translation Hub team
     email: translationhub@sap.com